Les-El/Coerced_Contraptions/Spec.md

 ## Prerequisite and Action Type

 * ***Prerequisite:*** Character Level 1st, and a minimum score of 10 in the primary Ability Score relevant to your chosen Domain (e.g., Int for complex electronics, Dex for small mechanisms, Str for heavy industrial equipment).
 Alternatively, proficiency with an appropriate set of Tools relevant to the Domain may suffice, as determined by the GM.
+* ***Availability:*** Coerce Contraptions is only available to characters with an interest or relationship with machines in their Domain.
+The Abilty is not available to those who primarly use any magic, or regualrly use their own magic.
 * ***Action Type:*** This ability is typically an Activity taking minutes or hours, governed by the Time Scope modifier.
 An in-combat attempt requires your full Action for that turn (see Time Scope below).

 ---